-Buying your first home can be challenging and a little intimidating.
+The thought of buying your first home can be a little intimidating.
 Should you grab the first house that you can afford, or is it better to just keep renting?
-There is a slight learning curve if you hope to become a homeowner for the first time, but smart planning and research can make the process easier for you so you are not left in the dark.
+There is a slight learning curve if you hope to become a homeowner for the first time.
+But knowing which steps to take will help make the process easier for you so you are not left in the dark.

 First Things First

 This is the first place to start.
 Your credit score is one of the most important factors in qualifying for a home loan.
 There are several places to check your credit report, which will give you an idea of where you stand.
 Look over your credit report for any mistakes, unpaid accounts or collection accounts.
 Be aware of the amount of credit you are actually using relative to your available credit limit.
 Repairing damaged credit can take time, so start this process at least six months to a year before you start home shopping.

 You'll need to have a good idea of what is coming in and what is going out every month in your household budget.
 Tracking income and spending for a couple months will give you a good idea of what you can comfortably afford for a mortgage payment.
 TIP: Have enough in your savings to cover at least six months of mortgage payments as an emergency fund for any of life's unexpected.

 How much do you have saved for a down payment?

 If you've been postponing buying your first home because you think you need a large down payment, I'm here to tell you that there are ways you can buy a home with little money down.
 Many lenders offer first time home buyer programs that require little to no money down.
 There are also local grant programs that offer down payment assistance for a first time home buyer.
 So before you throw in the towel, talk to an experienced mortgage professional who can provide you with more information.